TaimurHasan/ExpressNoteTaker/README.md

 # ExpressNoteTaker
 ## Description
 The ExpressNoteTaker is an application made using the express.js web application framework and server side programming.
 The application can allow a user to create, save, and delete notes through a live server-based application hosted on Heroku.
-The application uses a combination of frontend fetch api requests and backend api routes to provide a seamless and efficient user experience, ensuring that important notes are not missed.
+The application uses a combination of frontend fetch api requests and backend api routes to provide a seamless and efficient user experience, ensuring that important notes are saved and retrievable as needed.
 <br/>
 <br/>
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Languages and Technologies Used:
 - Javascript